mustafarezk12/SQL_DWH_Project/README.md

 │
-├── Datasets/                           # Raw datasets used for the project (ERP and CRM data) ├── Docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL │   ├── high_level_arch.png                 # Draw.io file shows the project's architecture
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.png                   #  file for the data flow diagram
+├── Datasets/                           # Raw datasets used for the project (ERP and CRM data) ├── Docs/                               # Project documentation and architecture details │   ├── ETL.png                     # image file shows all different techniquies and methods of ETL │   ├── high_level_arch.png                # Image file for the data high_level_arch │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata │   ├── data_flow.png                   # image file for the data flow diagram
-│   ├── data_model.png                  # file for data models (star schema)
+│   ├── data_model.png                  # image file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
 ├── Script/                            # SQL scripts for ETL and transformations